Current as of July 2015 | Download print version (in PDF)

 The PBO Act provides for the creation of a PBO Disputes Tribunal – an independent mechanism to address disputes concerning PBOs.
 Through the tribunal, aggrieved PBOs or members of the public with complaints regarding PBOs or seeking review of PBO Authority decisions may find redress outside the standard judicial process.

-The NGO Act, which may remain in effect until the PBO Act’s official commencement, defines an “NGO” as “a private voluntary grouping of individuals or associations, not operated for profit or for other commercial purposes but which have organized themselves nationally or internationally for the benefit of the public at large and for the promotion of social welfare, development, charity or research in the areas inclusive of, but not restricted to, health, relief, agriculture, education, industry and the supply of amenities and services” (NGO Act Section 2, as amended by Legal Notice 11 of 1992).
+The NGO Act, which may remain in effect until the PBO Act’s official commencement, defines an “NGO” as “a private voluntary grouping of individuals or associations, not operated for profit or for other commercial purposes but which have organized themselves nationally or internationally for the benefit of the public at large and for the promotion of social welfare, development, charity or research in the areas inclusive of, but not restricted to, health, relief, agriculture, education, industry and the supply of amenities and services” (NGO Act Section 2, as amended by Act No. 11 of 1992).

 Under the NGO Act, it is an offence for any person to operate an NGO in Kenya for welfare, research, health relief, agriculture, education, industry, the supply of amenities or any other similar purposes without being duly registered as an NGO.
 Once an NGO is registered, by virtue of such registration it will be a body corporate with perpetual succession capable in its own name of: suing and being sued; taking, purchasing or otherwise acquiring, holding, charging or disposing of moveable and immovable property; entering into contracts; and doing or performing all such other things or acts necessary for the proper performance of its functions under the NGO Act, which may lawfully be done or performed by a body corporate.
 Designation as an NGO confers certain tax benefits and imposes a series of regulations that are relevant to an equivalency determination.